uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 **Methodology:**
 1. Logged in as `bandit3` using the password we got from the last time.
 2. Used `pwd` to print current directory path.
-3. Used the `ls` command to list the files in the current directory.
+3. Used the `ls -l` command to list the files in the current directory.
 4. Found the `inhere` directory.
 5. Used `cd` to change directory to `inhere` directory.
 6.  *The key problem is that a hidden file has a `.` as the first character of their file name.
 A normal `ls` or `ls -l` won't show hidden files*